kbrown01/SportStandingsScores/README.md

   json_attributes:
       - children
 ```
+In these REST sensors, it gets the data from the ESPN API using:

+- seasontype = 2 (regular season)
+- type = 0 (full stats)
+- level = 3 (full/conference/division)

-The other sensors in sensor.yaml are all teamtracker sensors for every team in all our sports.
+The other sensors in sensor.yaml are all teamtracker sensors for every team in all the sports.
-A short example is like this:
+A short (snipped) example is like this:

 ```
 ##